 The Next thing I saw was the drip line installed on top of the weed fabric.
 This is a major headache in the long run.
 The clients will be continually having adjust the mulch to keep the lines hidden.
 If this happens in the backyard, with the dog, it is all over.
-The Dog has the best toy ever.
+The Do

 On to the Hardscape.
 To preface this, it is important to know that Denver Colorado has the most freeze thaw cycles of any inhabitable place in the world.
 Most places will freeze for weeks or months at a time.
 In Denver we can have 2 cycles a day.

 Back to the Hardscape.
 The sitting patio I designed was "Up Graded" not sure if it was a client request or contractors recommendation.
 Because of the issues mentioned i do not recommend mortared patios especially flagstone.
 Flagstone is a porous, natural product and will absorb moisture and so may the grout between the stones.
-It is just a mater of time before nature takes its course and the patio will start losingg grout then stones will lose there bond to the base.
-The most troubling element of this installation was the thinness of the stone used.
-I would estimate about 1/4" thick.
-I would never go less than 1"- 2" is better.
+It is just a mater of time before nature takes its course and the patio will start losing

 Now on to the planting of the trees.
 To my Horror I found a tree that the burlap was still in place and the tree was planted 8-10" to higher then the recommended 2-4".
 If the twine is still in tacked the tree will die within 2 -5 years.
 Important to note that burlap in other parts of the country will decompose on its own, this would not be a problem.
 In Colorado it will not decay we do not have the moisture to support the bacteria to aid in the decomposition.